-At the Annual Shareholders’ Meeting, the Board of Directors will propose the payment out of retained earnings of a dividend in the amount of CHF 20 per registered share.
-The payment will be on 25 April 2017.
-The ex date is on 21 April 2017.
+Annual Shareholders’ Meeting approved the distribution of a dividend amounting to CHF 23 per share (previous year CHF 20).
+The payment will be on 24 April 2018.
+The ex date is on 20 April 2018.

 - Does profit distribution depend on the share price?

 - Why this par value reduction?
 How does it work?

 In principle, profits can be distributed in the form of either a dividend or a par value repayment.
 In the latter case, the par value of each share is reduced by a certain amount, which is then paid out to shareholders in lieu of a dividend.
 The share capital is then reduced by the relevant amount.
 Unlike dividends, par value repayments by Swiss companies to private shareholders (i.e. not brokers) resident in Switzerland are subject neither to income tax nor to withholding tax.
 Shareholders resident abroad do not have to pay withholding tax either, while the issue of income tax is handled differently according to the country of residence.

 - By when must shareholders have bought their shares in order to be eligible for this payout?